Atticus29/dataJitsu/specs.md

 - [ ] Enter upon password completion for login should trigger login button
 - [ ] Tournaments from a dropdown
 - [ ] Custom categories
-  - [ ] Add moves
+  - [ ] weight class
-    - [x] Dropdown
+    - [ ] Dropdown
-    - [x] Dialogue
+    - [ ] Dialogue
-    - [x] Dialogue adds approval display for admin
+    - [ ] Dialogue adds approval display for admin
-    - [x] Form validation in dialog
+    - [ ] Form validation in dialog
-    - [x] Form select is dynamic for subcategory
+    - [ ] Form select is dynamic for subcategory
-    - [x] Doesn't add it and sends a little snackbar saying move name already exists if so
+    - [ ] Doesn't add it and sends a little snackbar saying move name already exists if so
-    - [x] Approval adds to db and removes from candidate list, and awards reputation points
+    - [ ] Approval adds to db and removes from candidate list, and awards reputation points
-    - [x] Disapproval removes from candidate list and substitutes, "flag me"
+    - [ ] Disapproval removes from candidate list and substitutes, "flag me"
-    - [x] Feature to delete move name from move list
+    - [ ] Feature to delete move name from move list
-    - [x] Renames move in the other matches that used it since? ...NOPE not needed, I don't think
+    - [ ] Renames move in the other matches that used it since? ...NOPE not needed, I don't think
-    - [x] Put delete feature under control of isAdmin (or isModerator?)
+    - [ ] Put delete feature under control of isAdmin (or isModerator?)
-    - [x] Added moveNames not in alphabetical order
+    - [ ] Added moveNames not in alphabetical order
-    - [x] Standardize how these things are capitalized
+    - [ ] Standardize how these things are capitalized
-    - [x] Test written to make sure name addition is seen in match
+    - [ ] Test written to make sure name addition is seen in match
     - [ ] Test written to make sure name approval is seen in admin list; delete name at the end
-    - [x] Test written to make sure name disapproval displays flagged message
+    - [ ] Test written to make sure name disapproval displays flagged message
     - [ ] Test written to make sure you can't add a duplicate name
-  - [ ] weight class
   - [ ] tournament
+    - [ ] Dropdown
+    - [ ] Dialogue
+    - [ ] Dialogue adds approval display for admin
+    - [ ] Form validation in dialog
+    - [ ] Form select is dynamic for subcategory
+    - [ ] Doesn't add it and sends a little snackbar saying move name already exists if so
+    - [ ] Approval adds to db and removes from candidate list, and awards reputation points
+    - [ ] Disapproval removes from candidate list and substitutes, "flag me"
+    - [ ] Feature to delete move name from move list
+    - [ ] Renames move in the other matches that used it since? ...NOPE not needed, I don't think
+    - [ ] Put delete feature under control of isAdmin (or isModerator?)
+    - [ ] Added moveNames not in alphabetical order
+    - [ ] Standardize how these things are capitalized
+    - [ ] Test written to make sure name addition is seen in match
+    - [ ] Test written to make sure name approval is seen in admin list; delete name at the end
+    - [ ] Test written to make sure name disapproval displays flagged message
+    - [ ] Test written to make sure you can't add a duplicate name
   - [ ] age class
+    - [ ] Dropdown
+    - [ ] Dialogue
+    - [ ] Dialogue adds approval display for admin
+    - [ ] Form validation in dialog
+    - [ ] Form select is dynamic for subcategory
+    - [ ] Doesn't add it and sends a little snackbar saying move name already exists if so
+    - [ ] Approval adds to db and removes from candidate list, and awards reputation points
+    - [ ] Disapproval removes from candidate list and substitutes, "flag me"
+    - [ ] Feature to delete move name from move list
+    - [ ] Renames move in the other matches that used it since? ...NOPE not needed, I don't think
+    - [ ] Put delete feature under control of isAdmin (or isModerator?)
+    - [ ] Added moveNames not in alphabetical order
+    - [ ] Standardize how these things are capitalized
+    - [ ] Test written to make sure name addition is seen in match
+    - [ ] Test written to make sure name approval is seen in admin list; delete name at the end
+    - [ ] Test written to make sure name disapproval displays flagged message
+    - [ ] Test written to make sure you can't add a duplicate name
 - [ ] If someone removes a flag from an annotation, and that changes the reputation scoring, reward them those points back
 - [ ] Add a minimum number of flags before it modifies the annotation chip to constants.ts and then to the key
 - [ ] Maybe make a go to end icon on the chips for individual annotations?